leftxs/vagrant.u1404-32.base/README.rst

     make bootstrap
     source bin/activate

-This will setup a virtualenv in vagrant.jenkins and will install Ansible via pip
+This will setup a virtualenv and install Ansible via pip

 If you don't want to use the Makefile you can also do it from hand::